acasi-ctf/ctf/README.md

 that we have already started working on to utilize these APIs to dynamically create the challenges, including the documentation required for each.

-#### Team Chat
+#### Team Communication
 We chose to use the MS Teams chat functionality more than the message board.
 Because of this it makes it seem like we do not communicate very frequently, but in reality this is not the case.
 The team leader is messaging individual members via direct message in teams frequently as well as GitHub issues to communicate with team members.
 Below is a link to the chat log of our team chat during the sprint 3 period.

 [Chat Log](https://emailwsu.sharepoint.com/:x:/r/teams/2021.PULLM.CptS.421.423-F5CTF/Shared%20Documents/F5%20CTF/ChatLogs/sprint3_Teams_Chat_log.csv?d=w8be7b9899e974d668b65b2f93ebd782f&csf=1&web=1&e=tpwg9E)

 #### Demo Meeting